Bo's Memoir

 from page 144

 So, far, I have read two memoirs written by pilots who flew missions in Europe during World War Two (WW2).
 One was a B-16 bomber pilot who was shot down over France and spent four months with the French resistance forces which helped him escape (LtCol James Armstrong ASAFR Ret.
 "Escape: An American Airman's Escape from Hitler's Fortress Europe", 2000).
 I was able to talk with Jim on a Sunday afternoon in Thomasville, GA.
 The second was written by a P47 "Thunderbolt" pilot (Mike Spencer, "One Man's Journey", 2018) who flew missions over France and Germany in 1944 and 1945.
 His Thunderbolt squadron flew primarily air to ground missions.
-I heard Mike speak at an Association of Naval Aviation lunch.
-After I read his book, I contacted him and we had lunch.
-I asked many questions about his combat experiences.
-We also discussed the process he used to work with a co-author (Kenneth R. Overman) and get his book published.
-I also read another WW2 memoir, ( Robert S Johnson "Thunderbolt; The Extraordinary Story of a World War II Ace" co-written by Martin Caidin in 1946).
-This one is also about a P47 Thunderbolt pilot.
-But in Robert Johnson's case, he few the Thunderbolt against German fighter planes achieving 26 kills without being shot down.
+I heard Mike speak at an luncheon of Jacksonville's Bald Eagle Squadron which is a local part of the national of Association of Naval Aviation luncheon.

 My objective in writing this memoir is to reflect upon my life and lessons learned in the process of living it and to provide a historical record for my children and my Navy shipmates.
 I am also enjoying the challenge of writing it.
 Conducting the research online, reading relevant books, and providing factual information from my flight log book has required some effort but has been enjoyable.
 I also have liked the increased contacts I am experiencing with my Navy friends as I seek their comments on my memoir including war stories of their experiences.

 There are a lot of people who contributed significantly to my life over the years.
 I plan to mention them during the writing of my story on how they positively affected my life.
 I am relying on my sister, Barbara, who recalls more details about our childhood together with our parents than I do.
 Jeff Lapic was my best friend during junior high school, Ridgewood High School, during our college years, and during our first few years in the Navy.
-Captain Jerry L. "Possum" Terrell USN Ret was my shipmate and best friend for over fifty years (1965 to his passing in 2023.
+Captain Jerry L. "Possum" Terrell USN Ret was my shipmate and best friend for over fifty years; 1965 to his passing in 2023.
 Possum was with me at my best and worst times; always positive and supportive.
-Unfortunately, Possum passed away last ear.

 Marianne and Lehman Barnes were colleagues during my educator days and continue to be friends to this day.
 My wife Diana and I are members of the New Day JAX Church in Jacksonville.
 Although we no longer can attend services in person, we enjoy the fellowship, music, and message we experience with this group via texts emails, and Zoom when available..

 I have had three wives over the course of my life.
 All of them have been a significant factor in my life.
 My first wife Mary (1963-1978), is the mother of my first three daughters; Heather, Laura, and Stacy.
 She was married to me during all three of my Vietnam combat tours.
 She kept the "home fires burning" during my sea duty tours.
 My second wife Cathy (1978-2000), is the mother of my fourth and fifth daughters; Jessica and Lindsay.
 She divorced me after I retired from the Navy and decided to pursue my second career in education instead of flying for the airlines.
+Cathy left me and Jessica and Lindsay to pursue a career as a flight attendant.
 I have been married to my third wife, Diana, for almost sixteen years now (August 2008 to present).
 Diana and I enjoy our life together in Jacksonville, Florida.

 You can find additional information about me in addition to this memoir on my website at: http://bo-smith.net.